Aaron ClausetAssistant Professor, Computer Science

 External Faculty, Santa Fe Institute

 Brief BiographyI came to the University of Colorado at Boulder from the Santa Fe Institute where I was an Omidyar Fellow.
-Before that I completed my doctoral work in Computer Science at the University of New Mexico, under Cristopher Moore.
+I completed my doctoral work in Computer Science at the University of New Mexico, under Cristopher Moore.

 My undergraduate days were spent at Haverford College, where I studied physics and computer science, dabbled in the social sciences, and was an active member of student government.
 Some of my fondest memories are from my time at Haverford, where there was never a shortage of intelligent or ambitious people with whom to interact.
 As a result, I am a strong supporter of the small liberal arts college experience, and particularly so for their role in science education.